Gas Explosion at Shanxi Coal Mine in China Leaves Dozens Dead and Missing

 Key Facts

-- The explosion occurred at 19:29 local time on Friday at the Liushenyu coal mine in Qinyuan county.
+- A gas explosion occurred at the Liushenyu coal mine in Qinyuan county, Shanxi province, late on Friday.

-- Chinese President Xi Jinping urged authorities to intensify efforts to prevent major industrial accidents.
+- President Xi Jinping has called for authorities to intensify efforts to prevent major industrial accidents nationwide.

 What Happened